CodeYourFuture/SQL-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Kara Howard
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Kara Howard

 # Homework Details

-- Module:
+- Module: SQL
-- Week:
+- Week: 1

 # Notes

 - What did you find easy?
+Select from where

 - What did you find hard?
+Figuring out the challenge question and formatting tables

 - What do you still not understand?
+Left and right joins

 - Any other notes?